deepan-mehta-analytics/deepan-mehta-analytics/README.md

 ---

-My mission is to bridge **Data Engineering and Learning** — using data to make education and training more effective.
+My mission is to bridge **Data Engineering and Learning** — using data to make learning, Business Analysis and training more effective.

 ---